Rhinodermatidae(see family information on Tree of Life site)

 3 species in 2 genera

-Members of this family would be included within the Leptodactylidae if it were not for their strange modes of brooding their offspring.
+Members of this family would be included within the Cycloramphidae if it were not for their strange modes of brooding their offspring.
 The eggs are laid on land and the tadpoles are carried to water in the mouth of the male (Rhinoderma rufum) or complete their development within the vocal sacs of the male (Rhinoderma darwinii).
-Over the past 2 decades, populations in the Andes have been declining.
+In the case of Rhinoderma darwinii, the larvae receive nutrition from viscous secretions within the male's vocal pouch, remaining within the pouch until they become froglets and emerge from the male's mouth.
 The etymology of their generic and familial name means "rhinoceros-nosed" referring to the proboscis-like extension that is present at the tip of the snout.

 Genus Insuetophrynus (1 species)